Buying real estate in Dar es Salaam?

 Are there any decent properties for $100k in Dar es Salaam, or is it all scams?

-In popular or upscale areas of Dar es Salaam like Masaki, Oyster Bay, and Msasani, $100,000 will usually only buy you either a very small or older unit, something with weak building management, or a property with messy documentation, so treats any "bargain" prime-area offers as a red flag rather than an opportunity.
+In popular or upscale areas of Dar es Salaam like Masaki, Oyster Bay, or Msasani, $100,000 will usually only get you a very small or very old unit, often with messy paperwork, so if you see a suspiciously cheap listing in a prime coastal neighborhood, treat it as a red flag rather than a bargain.

 What property types can I afford for $100k in Dar es Salaam (studio, land, old house)?

-At around $100,000 (TZS 249 million) in Dar es Salaam in 2026, you can realistically afford an older 2 to 3 bedroom house with basic finishes in outer neighborhoods, a small apartment in a middle-income zone, or a plot of land on the fringe if you are prepared to build later.
+For $100,000 (around TZS 249 million) in Dar es Salaam in 2026, you can realistically afford an older 2-to-3-bedroom house with a basic finish in outer suburbs, a small older apartment in a middle-income zone, or a plot of land on the city fringe, but not a modern apartment in a well-managed building.

 What's a realistic budget to get a comfortable property in Dar es Salaam as of 2026?